blockchain-unica/social-good/Categories/Philantrophy/givefoundation.md

 transactions.

 ## Token
-The platform will use t 2 tokens:
+The platform will use t 2 tokens: the GIVE token and the GIVE coin.
-- GIVE Token for investors: it is volatile and can be freely traded on public exchanges.
-Uses of this token: TCR (staking), Governance, and Gas (for the GIVE Coin).

-- GIVE Coin for the kids: it is stable  because  pegged  to USDT.
-The Foundation will at first be the only exchange able to convert to GIVE Coin.
+The Give token is meant to be used by investors, has a volatile value and  can be freely traded on public exchanges	The Give  Coin is the one ised by children and will have a stable value, pegged to USDT.
+The Foundation will at first be the only exchange able to convert fiat to  to GIVE Coin.

 ### Online resources
 * Light paper:  https://www.dropbox.com/s/32tlifg8fhzgcii/GIVE%20Light%20Paper.pdf?dl=0